-Type : Logie Operating: Jan - Dec 2020 Performance: V.Good Verified: Yes
+Operating: Jan - Dec 2021

+Performance: V.Good

-The Inagh counter is located on the Inagh River 40m above Derryclare Lake.
-It is the location of one of the the first Logie counter in the country which was installed in the late 1980's.
+The Inagh counter is located on the Inagh River 40 m above Derryclare Lake.
+It is the location of the first Logie counter in the country which was installed in the late 1980's.
 The structure is a purpose-built crump weir with one counting channel to facilitate a Logie counter.
 The counts are verified by CCTV.
 The fishing rights are privately owned by a syndicate and managed by Lough Inagh Lodge Hotel.

-The counter worked well throughout 2020.
+The counter worked well throughout 2019.
 The low water all summer allowed for accurate verification of the counts for salmon.
 The counter counts salmon accurately but sea trout can use an alternative channel which is not counted.
 The computer operating the counters was repaired and reconfigured on several occasions to ensure verification was possible on the full data set.